 2g: Embracing Diversity in Your Classroom

 In this module, faculty examine how their own experiences have shaped their perspectives and the importance of valuing different viewpoints.
-In addition, faculty learn about the power of explicit and implicit messages (microaggressions, stereotype threat) and how to create an inclusive classroom environment, as well as a curriculum, that is representative of diverse student perspectives.
+In addition, faculty learn about the power of explicit and implicit messages (microaggressions, stereotype threat) and how to create an inclusive classroom or online environment, as well as a curriculum, that is representative of diverse student perspectives.